Visit our online Jewelry Shop

 Scaasi

 Costume Jewelry: Late 1950s- 1965 New York- Arnold Scaasi was born in Montreal, Canada as Arnold Isaacs in 1931.
 He studied fashion design in Montreal and spent some time in Paris, France.
 He is probably better known as the designer to such prominent ladies as Laura and Barbara Bush, Jackie Kennedy, Ivana Trump, Liz Taylor, Joan Rivers and of he designed the outfit that the illustrious Barbra Streisand wore to the 43rd Annual Academy Awards in 1969.
 For the short period noted above Scaasi began producing well made costume jewelry.
 The jewelry was used to coordinate with his clothing lines.
 In 1965 Scaasi factory turned over to Kenneth Lane.
 Scaasi costume jewelry is not easy to find.
-He is a frequent speaker at the Fashion institute of Technology in New York City, NY Signature Designs/Techniques: Eccentric yet tasteful designs.
-Quality materials and use of semi precious and some precious stones.
-Attention to the smallest detail.
-Back to top
+He is a frequent speaker at the Fashion institute of Technology in New York City, NY.

 Eugene Schultz